Our Impact: 2022

 Homeward Bound was founded in 1988 with a focus on ending homelessness in Buncombe County.
-Since adopting the Housing First model in 2006, we’ve moved more than 2,300 individuals into housing.
+Since adopting the Housing First model in 2006, we’ve moved nearly 2,500 individuals into housing.
 92% have not returned to homelessness.

 We know that getting and keeping people housed is the first step to ending homelessness and that sometimes, providing prevention services including temporarily paying rent to avoid eviction (or other expenses) is critical to keep from increasing the homelessness numbers.